iturdikulov/notes/Z_shell_(software).md

 - `sd"`   : Delete `"`
 - `sr"'`  : Change `"` to `'`

 Note that key sequences must be pressed in fairly quick succession to avoid a timeout.
-You may extend this timeout with the [`ZVM_KEYTIMEOUT` option](#readkey-engine).
+You may extend this timeout with the `ZVM_KEYTIMEOUT` option

 ### How to select surround text object?